 Your best option if price isn’t an issue would be to stay at the Moraine Lake Lodge, a luxury lodge right on the lake, and only a few minutes from the trailhead.

 Another luxury lodge nearby that would also make a great base if you were wanting to treat yourself is the world famous Fairmont Chateau Lake Louise, located by the lake of the same name.
-There are a few other beautiful lodges to stay in around Lake Louise too.
+There are a few other beautiful lodges to stay in around Lake Louise, and Airbnbs in nearby Banff and Canmore too.

 For a good budget option, check out the HI Lake Louise, a warm and friendly hostel in Lake Louise village which is a great place to meet other travelers (and hiking buddies).